red-hat-storage/ocs-workloads/rdr/README.md

+## This is Applicable for Subscription Workloads

-### There are few steps that are must before running RDR workload
+#### There are few steps that are must before running RDR workload

 - Create a fork for this repo https://docs.github.com/en/get-started/quickstart/fork-a-repo
 - Navigate to subscriptions/channel and update the `PLACEHOLDER` with github user name